suiGn/suiGn/README.md

 ∴ Auditability + privacy + batching all work.

 ---

 # The Namespace Resolution Protocol (NRP)
-The Namespace Resolution Protocol (NRP) defines a method for resolving identities across a distributed mesh.
+The namespace me:// URIs defines a method for resolving identities across a distributed mesh.

 **○ universe → ⊙ identity → ● meaning**